retaildevcrews/ngsa-asb/spikes/cluster-add-ons/readme.md

 ## What is a cluster add-on?

-An add-on is component that is deployed to a Kubernetes cluster at the cluster level.
+A cluster add-on is component that is deployed to a Kubernetes cluster at the cluster level.
 These add-ons are components leveraged by the applications that are deployed to the cluster.
 For instance, application team may want their deployed application to provide metrics data to Prometheus, in this case the infrastructure/ops team would install the prometheus operator after cluster is created.

 Given that there may be a large number of these add-ons and that infrastructure/ops teams could be managing thousands of clusters, there is a desire to have an automated way to deploy and maintain these add-ons on the clusters.